Wolox/tech-guides/frontend/docs/seo-guide.md

 Automated software that crawls (fetches) pages from the web and indexes them.

-### 1.5 Googlebot
-The generic name of Google's crawler.
+Googlebot is the generic name of Google's crawler.
 Googlebot crawls the web constantly.

 ## 2. On-Page